 What if I desperately need a specific book for my research?

 Let us know!
 Email us at email@example.com and we will look into acquiring the book in e-book format for the collection.
+Note: We aren't able to purchase digital casebooks individually at this time.

 I have a question about my account.
 Is there anyone who can help me?